Cannabis Leaves: The Ultimate Guide

 Cannabis leaves are the mascot of the 420 culture

 A cannabis leaf is an irreplaceable symbol of the 420 culture.
 Consider how the Big M reminds you instantly of McDonald’s fast-food chain.
-That is exactly how important sketches of cannabis leaves remind us of the emerging global cannabis industry.
+That is exactly how important sketches of marijuana leaves remind us of the emerging global marijuana industry.
 More than just a symbol, many joint smokers consider the cannabis leaf an identity.

 Cannabis leaf anatomy

 How well do you know your cannabis leaf?
-How well can you identify the different parts of the cannabis leaf?
-Generally, cannabis leaves are compound, with multiple leaflets, as opposed to other plants that grow a single leaf on each leaf node.
-On every cannabis plant, the leaves are developed in pairs – each at opposite sides of the stem.
+How well can you identify the different parts of the weed leaf?
+Generally, leaves are compound, with multiple leaflets, as opposed to other plants that grow a single leaf on each leaf node.
+On every pot plant, the leaves are developed in pairs – each at opposite sides of the stem.

 1. Petioles: Petioles are the attachment points connecting the leaves to the larger stem surface.
 Technically, leaves appear to grow out from the junction.
 In addition to serving as an anchor point, Petioles also help the leaves maintain balance and contribute to nutrient transfer from the leaves down the plants.